greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/updating-submodules_1_1.md

 ---
-title: "Update Docsy without Hugo Modules"
+title: Update Docsy without Hugo Modules
-linkTitle: "Update Docsy without Hugo Modules"
+linkTitle: Update Docsy without Hugo Modules
 weight: 2
-description: >
+description: |
   Update the Docsy theme to the latest version using submodules or `git pull`.
+date: '2025-06-12'
+aliases:
+- /docs/updating-submodules_1_1/
+type: docs
 ---

 If you aren't using Hugo Modules, depending on how you chose to install Docsy on your existing site, use one of the following two procedures to update your theme.